IDS6145-Fall2019/assignment1-JHa13y/code/POTS_system/README.md

 The POTS system models a self watering system which is comprised of a container, filled with a type of soil and a group of vegetables.
 Every time step, the vegetables will consume water and nutrients and grow.
 When water or nutrients are depleted, the vegetables will die.

+**Note: Press 'c' to add compost, and 'w' to water.
+On *nix you need to press enter after hitting a key due to how python line buffers input**

 My POTS System Diagram Object Diagram